acltc/thematic/README.md

 The root folder of your theme should be the one that contains the folders 'css' and 'js', as is standard in most WrapBoostrap themes.

+You can also automatically grab an entire HTML template from the theme as well, and copy it into your app/views/layouts/application.html.erb.
+(WARNING: THIS WILL OVERWRITE ANY CUSTOM CODE YOU HAVE THERE.
+So this is something you would do early on in your project.)
+To do so, run this command:

+    rake thematic:template[../relative/path/to/your/theme/template/index.html]

+The installation only copies JavaScript from the JS folder, but if there are additional plugins inside another plugins folder, you can also install each plugin individually with:

+    rake thematic:plugin[../relative/path/to/your/plugin/folder]

 ## Contributing